waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. Pokémon Tower 7F (Dead End Hallucination)
 - **Observation:** Reached the top floor (7F) of the Pokémon Tower.
 The path was a dead end with no visible exits or interactable objects other than my follower Pikachu.
 - **Hypothesis 1 (Failed - 15+ attempts):** Interacting with Pikachu or the environment would trigger a cutscene or event.
+This was a severe case of **Confirmation Bias**, where I ignored mounting evidence (no text, loop warnings) because I assumed something *must* happen at the top of a dungeon.
 - **Test:** Pressed 'A', 'B', 'Start', and directional buttons repeatedly while standing at (12, 3) and facing Pikachu.
 - **Result:** No event triggered.
 The game state did not change, leading to multiple CRITICAL loop warnings from the system.
 - **Conclusion:** The 7th floor is a genuine dead end at this time.
 The assumption that something *must* happen at the top of a dungeon was a critical navigational hallucination.
 The correct action was to recognize the dead end and backtrack.